GiudGiud/moose/modules/doc/content/examples/ex02_kernel.md

 This example builds on Example 1 and introduces how to create a custom `Kernel`, which is the mechanism for adding your physics into `MOOSE`.
-You can either follow along with the files in `examples` directory in the MOOSE repository or you can create your own app as explained [here](getting_started/index.md#create-an-app).
-When you are ready to build custom physics and code for you own physics/problems, you should work in your own MOOSE-based application.
+You can either follow along with the files in the `examples` directory in the MOOSE repository or you can create your own app as explained [here](getting_started/index.md#create-an-app).
+When you are ready to build custom physics and code for your own physics/problems, you should work in your own MOOSE-based application.

 ## Problem Statement